 Model parameters: In this work, the bulk of model parameters corresponds to literature swine data, with the exception of flow at terminal arterioles, which corresponds to canine data, given lack of measurements for swine (66).
 Next, we detail the data used to set our hemodynamics and how the constrained mixture model parameters are assigned to the coronary tree vessels.

 The hemodynamics parameters used for generating the coronary trees are listed in Table 2.
 Baseline coronary pressure was taken to be the mean aortic pressure 100 mmHg since the pressure drop in epicardial arteries, in absence of occlusive disease, is negligible.
 The outlet pressure at the terminal vessels (small arterioles) was set to 55 mmHg (26, 71).
 Based on blood flow velocity measurements in (8, 77, 81), a baseline flow rate of 3×10-3 mm3/s was used for the subepicardial terminal arterioles.
 To determine the flow for the subendocardial tree, the total subendocardial to subepicardial flow ratio (ENDO/EPI) was assumed to be ~1.25 (21).
 Intramyocardial pressures pim of 47 and 13 mmHg were imposed on subendocardial and subepicardial vessels, respectively.
-A diameter dependent blood flow viscosity model was used based on (72) (Appendix C).
+A diameter dependent blood flow viscosity model was used based on (72) (Appendix D).

 Following (18), the constrained mixture model parameters were assigned to the coronary vessels according to their sizes (Arteries: D>190μm, Large Arterioles: 190≥D>100 μm, Intermediate Arterioles: 100≥D>50, Small Arterioles: 50≥D) for each tree.
 This classification is limited by the experimental data and is relatively crude since the pressures and wall thicknesses within one class of vessels may vary significantly.
 For instance, our initial analysis showed that when all the parameters are constant across a class type, the homeostatic optimization framework does not produce the correct thickness-to-diameter ratio trends when compared to experimental data.
 Therefore, we adjusted the baseline activation level of SMCs (0<Ah<1), which is the in-vivo value of A in Eq.
 2, for each vessel to match the thickness-to-diameter ratio with data in (32), as demonstrated in the results section.